About Our Puppies

 Week 5: Puppy area gets bigger, and allows them a larger play space that is on the tile, allowing them the opportunity to make better choices of going potty in their litterboxes.
 They are getting very good at this by now!
 Larger play objects are added, like a small pause table, tiny jump, cardboard boxes, teeter board,large stuffed toys.
 A new toy is added daily, in a variety of textures and sizes.
 Pups play daily with adult dogs that are not their mother.
 Pups go outside to play in our big yard (in any season) twice daily for up to an hour.
 They start to learn the doggie door.
 In summer, they get a baby pool to play in (supervised) Music and talk radio stations change daily for different noises.
 Fan, vaccum, and loud bangs are introduced.
 Of course lots of visitors including children and older folks.
 Our Sunday open houses often have up to 30 people in a day visiting the babies.
 Starting on weaning, hard kibble is available at all ties, and soft food is offered 3 times per day.
 Bathed and shaved on face, feet, and tail.

 Week 7: Car trip as a group.
 In summer, go to the beach to feel sand and go in the water.
 Introduced to clicker training, come, and sit.
 Lots of outdoor exploring, fetching toys, and learning to interact with adult dogs who like, and dislike them (learning social cues).
 Puppies get a full haircut and bath.
 By this time they have been in every room in our home.
 One litterbox available, but 90% of pottying is done outside via the doggie door.
 Firecrackers/gunshots are introduced in a safe way.
+They are eating solid food and raw meat on their own.
 Activities are continuing to build on last weeks.
 Formal temperament testing is completed by a stranger to the litter.
 They are also evaluated by us and other breeders for their physical structure and our show picks are picked near 8 weeks.
 Shots and vet checks are done at the vet at almost 8 weeks.
 Final worming is performed.

 Where we raise our pups